switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 and cost.

 [Cloudflare][3] has a great caching service that is outrageously simple.
-There's really very little you have to do to set it up:
+There's really very little that needs to be done to set it up:

-- You set up Cloudflare as the name servers for your domain.
+- First, make Cloudflare the name server for the domain.
-- You configure a CNAME record in Cloudflare's DNS that contains a URL that traffic should be proxied to.
+- Configure a CNAME record in Cloudflare's DNS that contains a URL that traffic should be proxied to.
 - Requests now go to Cloudflare servers which act as a proxy.
-- If the request isn't in the cache, Cloudflare will make a request to your API and cache the response.
+- If the request isn't in the cache, Cloudflare will make a request to the API and cache the response.
-- If the request is in the cache Cloudflare returns it without ever hitting your API
+- If the request is in the cache Cloudflare returns it without ever hitting the API

 This works really well.
 The graph below is straight from the Cloudflare console and shows that the majority of requests are hitting the cache - roughly 92%.